-Llamas are mammals that are domesticated meaning they are no longer living in the wild.
-They are one of the world’s first domesticated animal.
+Llamas are domesticated mammals, meaning that they are no longer living in the wild.
+They are one of the world’s first domesticated animals.
+Llama’s were raised to be pack animals because they can carry a large load.
 Llamas are native to the South American countries of Peru, Argentina, Bolivia and Chile.
-Llamas also live at many zoos across the U.S. To learn more about llamas, check out these fun llama facts for kids.
+Llamas also live at many zoos across the U.S. The scientific name for a llama, is llama glama.
+To learn more about llamas, explore these fun llama facts for kids.

 Click here for more animal facts

 Llamas are mammals.
 A mammal is an animal that is warm-blooded, has hair or fur, needs air to breathe, and gives birth to babies.
 Humans are also mammals.
 They are in the camelid family.
 Camelids are large herbivore animals with long necks and two toes.
 Llamas are descendants of the wild guanaco.
 They are related to camels.
 One of the main differences between a llama and a camel is that a llama does not have a hump.